asalatto/cpacc-study-guide/2-accessibility-and-universal-design/e-universal-design.md

 * Be consistent with user expectations and intuition.
 * Accommodate a wide range of literacy and language skills.
 * Arrange information consistent with its importance.
+* Provide effective prompting and feedback during and after task completion.

 Examples:
 * A cup with a handle
 * IKEA picture-based instructions
 * Consistent navigation elements on a website